Who is eligible?

 Applying for a subsidy

-Upon booking an Education Visit, eligible groups will receive confirmation of their booking and a subsidy claim form.
-This form is automatically generated based upon the eligibility of the visiting group.
+Upon booking an education visit, eligible groups will receive confirmation of their booking and a subsidy claim form.

-Payment of a subsidy will only be made after the trip has taken place and after the scheme administrator has received:
+Payment of a subsidy will only be made after the trip has taken place and after our Education Visits Team have received:

-- A properly completed claim form from the group
+- A completed claim form from the group

 These documents must be received no later than 60 days after the education visit.